phreborn/bbyycodes/AnalysisFramework/README.md

 ## If you have any questions, please contact me valentina.maria.cairo@cern.ch

-**To run the main program which produces yields.txt and histograms (based on the configurations applied in the JSON files) in a folder *plots*, please follow the instructions below after cloning this project:**
+**To run the main program which produces yields.txt, yields.js and histograms (based on the configurations applied in the JSON files) in a folder *plots*, please follow the instructions below after cloning this project:**

 cd AnalysisFramework